arc-archive/api-request-editor/README.md

 **See breaking changes and list of required dependencies at the bottom of this document**

+## Deprecation notice

+This component has been moved to `api-request`.
+Use the other one instead.
+This component will be archived when the next version of API Console is released.

 ## Version compatibility

 This version only works with AMF model version 2 (AMF parser >= 4.0.0).